 Average Weather in Killeen Texas, United States

-In Killeen, the summers are hot and muggy, the winters are cold and windy, and it is partly cloudy year round.
+In Killeen, the summers are hot and muggy; the winters are short, cold, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 40°F to 96°F and is rarely below 27°F or above 102°F.

 The hot season lasts for 3.5 months, from June 3 to September 18, with an average daily high temperature above 89°F. The hottest day of the year is August 5, with an average high of 96°F and low of 76°F.

 The cool season lasts for 2.9 months, from November 25 to February 22, with an average daily high temperature below 67°F. The coldest day of the year is January 6, with an average low of 40°F and high of 60°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Killeen, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

 The clearer part of the year in Killeen begins around September 3 and lasts for 2.6 months, ending around November 20.
 On October 8, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 73% of the time, and overcast or mostly cloudy 27% of the time.

 The cloudier part of the year begins around November 20 and lasts for 9.4 months, ending around September 3.
 On February 16, the cloudiest day of the year, the sky is overcast or mostly cloudy 45% of the time, and clear, mostly clear, or partly cloudy 55% of the time.